 Sewa reads your medication list, checks each one against the FDA’s drug label database, and builds a daily plan with every placement explained.

-The U.S. National Library of Medicine discontinued its public Drug-Drug Interaction API in January 2024 — infrastructure that open-source tools had relied on for a decade.
+The U.S. National Library of Medicine discontinued its public Drug-Drug Interaction API in January 2024 — free infrastructure that researchers and developers had relied on for a decade.
 Commercial vendors filled the gap with paid products.

-Sewa rebuilds that capability as a public good, pairing a curated interactions dataset with a constraint solver that shows its reasoning instead of asking you to trust a black box.
+Sewa rebuilds that capability with citable reasoning, pairing a curated interactions dataset with a constraint solver that shows its reasoning instead of asking you to trust a black box.

 Each step is deterministic, cited, and runs in your browser.